Riyatomar14/linuxCommandUnderstand/README.md

 exit --> exit from terminal

+mkdir --> make directory

+note: you want to make two directory at one time

+mkdir angela cat

+rmdir--> remove directory

+rm -rf directoryname/ --> remove whole folder

+help cd ---> more detail about cd

+ls -a --> to see every hidden files or every single file

+ls --color  --> colourized format

+ls -d

+ls -l -> you get a long directory with basic detail

+note: when we apply , we get the file permissions which are used to  control who can read,write and execute a given file or directory.

+ls -r --> reverse the order of files

+ls -t --> sort with respect to time
 ### help pages which exists as a shell built-ins

 #### to find help for ls command